Geographic Information Systems

 GIS 4680 Environmental Applications (4 Credits)

 This class provides students with an introduction to practical applications of computerized Geographic Information Systems (GIS) in environmental assessment and natural resource management.
 Emphasis is placed on automated analytical techniques and data presentation methods that support facility site selection, environmental impact analyses, resource management, and characterization of environmental hazards.
 This course is designed to provide students who participate in environmental assessment projects with introductory preparation for practice as GIS professionals in public agencies or in the private sector.
+Prerequisite: GIS 4101 or similar GIS course and/or work experience.

 GIS 4683 GIS for Disaster Management (4 Credits)